 Moreover, you could also target different audiences, keywords, regions, and create numerous landing pages.
-If you have users from all over the world, ensure to optimise the website to detect the user’s location and show them the localised landing page.
+If you have users from all over the world, ensure to optimize the website to detect the user’s location and show them the localized landing page.

-This will include optimising the pages to show the content in the user’s local language, cultural background, and currency.
-You will then be in a position to improve user experience.
+This will include optimizing the pages to show the content in the user’s local language, cultural background, and currency.
+You will then be in a position to improve the user experience.

 Videos have become one of the best ways of engaging and grabbing the attention of the user.
 They have even surpassed images and text.
-With that said, how can you best incorporate videos in your website to maximise conversions and minimise bounce rate?
+With that said, how can you best incorporate videos into your website to maximize conversions and minimize bounce rate?